MicrosoftDocs/cpp-docs.it-it/docs/standard-library/locale-class.md

 ### <a name="parameters"></a>Parametri

-`right` Una delle impostazioni locali di cui verificare la disuguaglianza.
+*a destra* una delle impostazioni locali di cui verificare la disuguaglianza.

 ### <a name="return-value"></a>Valore restituito